Event Tracking

 For better analysis, the data can be grouped by days, weeks, months, or years within this chart.

-Want to dive deeper into Alarming Behavior Event (ABE)?
-Click any data point on the line diagram to access the tooltip then click on the link to access the pre-filtered session recordings table.
+To dive deeper into the Alarming Behavior Events (ABE), click any data point on the line diagram to access the tooltip, and then click on the link to access the pre-filtered session recordings table.

-The Session Recordings table is organized with the following key columns:
+The Session Recordings Overview table is organized with the following key columns:

-2. Duration (mm:ss): This shows the duration of the recording.
+2. Duration (mm:ss): This column displays the duration of each session recording in minutes and seconds.

-• Three-dot menu: Offers additional recording actions, including Mark as Favorite, Add a note, Mark as Watched, Copy Recording's Link, and Delete Recording.
-You can get all the information by reading it here.
+• More Options button: Offers additional actions: Mark as Favorite, Add a note, Mark as Watched, Copy Recording's Link, and Delete Recording.
+Find more information here.

 The second visualization option is the Split Table / Pie Diagram and this is perfect for visualizing data as proportions of a whole.